With a little advanced planning, you may put yourself in a better position for tax season. Consider these easy tips to get started.

 Contribute as much as you can to your retirement plan

 Your employer may offer a 401(k), 403(b) or other retirement savings plan.
 Contributions to these plans may be made pre-tax which means they will reduce the amount of your income that is subject to tax for this year.

 Many employers allow you to set up automatic withdrawals from your paycheck.
 This means you don’t have to set aside money each month – it comes out of your paycheck before you see it.

 Take advantage of other pre-tax options

-You may consider contributing to a healthcare savings account or flexible spending account.
-Such contributions are made on a pre-tax basis and reduce your gross income.
-You may be eligible for other deductions based on your personal situation, such as donations to charities or some educational expenses.
-A tax advisor can help you understand if you’re eligible for deductions.
+You may want to contribute to a healthcare savings account or flexible spending account.
+Such contributions are made on a pre-tax basis and will also reduce your income.

 Understand required minimum distributions

 If you have turned 70 ½ or will be soon, you’ll likely need to start withdrawing money from your retirement accounts.
 If so, make sure that you have a plan in place and actually start taking your required minimum distributions (RMDs).
 If you miss an RMD or forget to take them, you could face severe income tax penalties (up to 50% of the RMD amount).
 Together with your tax advisor, a TIAA advisor can help you understand the distribution requirements and see how your required minimum distribution strategy fits into your broader retirement planning.